Optimizing Event-Driven Workflows in Microservices: Patterns for Scalability and Resilience

 Secures user sessions, prevents hijacking with timed expiration.

-- SessionManager
+- SessionManager publishes SessionCreated with JWT.

-- Expires after 15m with SessionExpired
+- Expires after 15m with SessionExpired.

 - See code sample 8.